cython/cython/docs/src/userguide/source_files_and_compilation.rst

     function.
 See :ref:`cpp_locals directive` for more detail.

 ``legacy_implicit_noexcept`` (True / False)
-    When enabled, ``cdef`` functions will not propagate raised exception by default.
+    When enabled, ``cdef`` functions will not propagate raised exceptions by default.
 Hence, the function will behave same way as if declared with `noexcept` keyword.
 See :ref:`error_return_values` for details.
 Setting this directive to ``True`` will cause Cython to have same semantics as Cython 0.2X.